SVD (rifle): History

-It was developed through 1958–1963 and selected as the winner of a contest that included three competing groups of designers, led by Sergei Simonov (prototype rejected in April 1960), Aleksandr Konstantinov, and Yevgeny Dragunov.
-Extensive field testing of the rifles conducted in a wide range of environmental conditions (Konstantinov's competing 2B-W-10 prototype was simpler and cheaper but tested less accurate, durable and reliable) resulted in Dragunov's proposal being accepted into service in July 1963.
+The SVD was developed through 1958–1963 and selected as the winner of a contest that included three competing groups of designers, led by Sergei Simonov (prototype rejected in April 1960), Aleksandr Konstantinov, and Yevgeny Dragunov.
+Extensive field testing of the rifles conducted in a wide range of environmental conditions (Konstantinov's competing 2B-W-10 prototype was simpler and cheaper but tested less accurate, durable and reliable) resulted in Dragunov's proposal chambered for the 7.62×54mmR fully powered cartridge being accepted into service in July 1963.
 An initial pre-production batch consisting of 200 rifles was assembled for evaluation purposes, and from 1964 serial production was carried out by Izhmash, later called Kalashnikov Concern.

 Since then, the SVD has become the standard squad support weapon of several countries, including those of the former Warsaw Pact.
 China produced a copy of the SVD through reverse-engineered samples captured during the Sino-Vietnamese War as the Type 79 and 85.
 Iran also produced a clone, the Nakhjir 3, which was a direct copy of the Chinese Type 79.

+In Russian service, the SVD is to be replaced with the Chukavin SVCh sniper/designated marksman rifle.
+In February 2023, it was reported that the Chukavin SVCh began to be mass-produced by Kalashnikov Concern.
+When chambered for the 7.62×54mmR, the Chukavin SVCh uses SVD compatible box magazines.

+In Ukrainian service, the SVD was largely replaced in the sniping role with Western sniper rifles chambered in .338 Lapua Magnum or 7.62×51mm NATO cartridges and anti-materiel rifles such as the Barrett M107A1.
+The domestically produced UAR-10 sniper rifle is also replacing the SVD in Ukrainian military and law enforcement units.
+According to McNab, the SVD remains in service with Ukrainian forces in the designated marksman rifle role.

 Design

 The SVD bears a number of cosmetic similarities to the AK family of rifles but these similarities are for the purpose of standardizing manual of arms.
-This has occasionally lead to misidentification of the SVD as an AK variant, and vice versa.
+This has occasionally led to misidentification of the SVD as an AK variant, and vice versa.